w3c/specberus/README.md

 eg, CSS and JS resources will *not* be loaded in their minified/uglified forms (the web UI will load `bootstrap.css`, `bootstrap.js` and `jquery.js` instead of `bootstrap.min.css`, `bootstrap.min.js` and `jquery.min.js`).

-If Specberus is *not* going to be served from the root directory of a domain, or if it will be served through a proxy, set also `BASE_URI` pointing to the public root URI of Specberus; eg
+If Spartacus is *not* going to be served from the root directory of a domain, or if it will be served through a proxy, set also `BASE_URI` pointing to the public root URI of Spartacus; eg

 ```bash
 $ BASE_URI=https://spec-store.com/check/ W3C_API_KEY=deadbeef npm start